-- 404-3 ANTHROPOLOGY AND THE ARTS.
+404-3 ANTHROPOLOGY AND THE ARTS.
 Analyzes a variety of Western and non-Western material and visual art forms; interpretation focuses on form, process, meaning, function and value.
-Prerequisite: ANTH 111 or consent of instructor. - 410-3 ANTHROPOLOGY OF RELIGION.
+Prerequisite: ANTH 111 or consent of instructor.

+410-3 ANTHROPOLOGY OF RELIGION.
 Anthropological approaches to religion; cross-cultural examination of cosmology, myth, deities, ritual, ritual practitioners, religious transformation, sacred art and altered states of consciousness.
-Prerequisite: ANTH 111 or junior standing. - 420-3 MUSEUM ANTHROPOLOGY.
+Prerequisite: ANTH 111 or junior standing.

+420-3 MUSEUM ANTHROPOLOGY.
 Examines historical development, theoretical approaches, contemporary issues, and hands-on methods of analysis in museological approaches to anthropology's four fields.
+Prerequisite: consent of instructor.

+432-3 PREHISTORY OF ILLINOIS.
+The history and archaeology of Native Americans in Illinois, will include examination of artifacts and artifact casts, and field trips to archaeological sites.

-Prerequisite: consent of instructor. - 435-3 AMERICAN MATERIAL CULTURE.
+435-3 AMERICAN MATERIAL CULTURE.
 Theories and methods of interpretation applied and museum sites that express historic and contemporary American culture, including American ethnic groups.
+Prerequisite: ANTH 111 or consent of instructor.

+475-3 ARCHAEOLOGICAL FIELD SCHOOL II.
+Students engage in original archaeological research directed by instructor.
+Methods of archaeological survey and excavation, learned through active participation in archaeological field and lab work.
+Prerequisites: ANTH 375 and consent of instructor.

+476-3 CULTURAL RESOURCE MANAGEMENT.
+Examination of cultural resource management (CRM) history and laws.
+Students will gain practical experience in background research, field survey, evaluation, mitigation, report preparation, and curation.
+Prerequisite: ANTH 475 with a minimum grade of C.

-Prerequisite: ANTH 111 or consent of instructor. - 586-3 to 6 ADVANCED READING IN ANTHROPOLOGY.
+586-3 to 6 ADVANCED READING IN ANTHROPOLOGY.
 Guided readings allowing exploration of interest areas and permitting elimination of special gaps in a student's background in a specific area.
 May be repeated to a maximum of 6 hours.
 Prerequisite: graduate standing or consent of instructor.